 In between the performances, you will be served a lovely meal.
 The evening will begin with a cocktail hour.

-The dinner/concert is being called Rising Symphony Stars, and you should have received your invitation already.
-If not, please contact Anne Marie Oesterle-Siegwarth at the Kansas City Symphony, (816) 218-2616, or by e-mail at AMSiegwarth@kcsymphony.org.
+You should have received your invitation already, but if not please contact Anne Marie Oesterle-Siegwarth at the Kansas City Symphony, (816) 218-2616, or by e-mail at AMSiegwarth@kcsymphony.org.
+Better yet, given the shortness of time, information is also available on the web site www.risingsymphonystars.org.
+You can make your reservation online.

 We look forward to seeing you there!